terra-money/docs/docs/validator/faq.md

 ### How will delegators choose their validators?

 Delegators are free to choose validators according to their own subjective criteria.
-That said, criteria anticipated to be important include:
+That said, the criteria anticipated to be important include:

-- **Amount of self-bonded Luna:** Number of Luna a validator self-bonded to its staking pool.
-A validator with higher amount of self-bonded Luna has more skin in the game, making it more liable for its actions.
+- **Amount of self-bonded Luna:** The number of Luna a validator self-bonds to its staking pool.
+A validator with a higher amount of self-bonded Luna has more skin in the game, making it more liable for its actions.

-- **Amount of delegated Luna:** Total number of Luna delegated to a validator.
+- **Amount of delegated Luna:** The total number of Luna delegated to a validator.
 A high stake shows that the community trusts this validator, but it also means that this validator is a bigger target for hackers.
 Indeed, hackers are incentivized to hack larger validators as they receive a reward proportionate to the stake of the validator they can prove to have compromised.
 Validators are expected to become less and less attractive as their amount of delegated Luna grows.

 - **Commission rate:** Commission applied on revenue by validators before it is distributed to their delegators